Apply for an Acids and Alkalines Trading License in Dubai

 Dubai South Free Zone is particularly well-positioned for this trade.
 Its proximity to Al Maktoum International Airport and Jebel Ali Port, one of the world's largest container terminals, enables highly efficient logistics for time-sensitive and regulated chemical shipments.
 The free zone sits within a broader ecosystem of industrial and logistics infrastructure that supports hazardous goods handling and compliant storage.

 Acids and alkalines fall under ISIC Activity Code 4669.86, which covers the wholesale trade of specialised industrial chemicals.
-This classification reflects the commercial nature of the activity and positions licence holders within a well-regulated, high-demand segment of the UAE's broader chemicals economy.
+This classification reflects the commercial nature of the activity and positions license holders within a well-regulated, high-demand segment of the UAE's broader chemicals economy.

-Who This Licence Is Suited To
+Who This License Is Suited To

 Chemical wholesalers and distributors seeking a GCC or international hub with strong logistics connectivity